Chinex-Boroja/Chinex-Boroja/README.md

 ## :space_invader: &nbsp;About Me

-:computer: &nbsp; An `Engineer` passionate about solving real world problems.\
+:computer: &nbsp; An `Engineer` passionate about solving real-world problems.\
 :seedling: &nbsp; Love reading, writing, and also contributing to `Open Source Projects`.\
 :writing_hand: &nbsp; Hold a Bachelor's Degree in Computer Engineering.\
 :family_man_boy: &nbsp; Love watching and playing football.